 Calling all ski fashionistas – it’s time to get your Cord on

-Protest have designed technical kit with a street edge for 2020.
+Protest have designed technical kit with a street edge.
 This corduroy is not like any you’ve worn before.
 This is water-resistant and breathable.
 These cord dungarees are designed to be technical in the snow and fabulous in the Apres.

 The salmon pink dungarees have a flattering slim-fit with a high waist.
 I am used to wearing ski trousers and thought that these may have been restrictive.
 This was not the case at all, I was able to ski to the best of my ability and I also managed to ‘cut some shapes’ after a little apres with my girl friends.